philipp-winterle/typo3_youtube_playlist/Documentation/Index.rst

 		en

 	:Description:
-		This extension provides an interface to display a specific playlist on your page
+		This extension provides an interface to display a specific playlist on your page.

 	:Keywords:
-		comma,separated,list,of,keywords
+		youtube,playlist,fancy

 	:Copyright:
 		2015